Maria Shea, MA

 5. Emphasis on Relationships vs. Focus on Individual.

 Professional counselors are quite deliberate in seeing their clients well-being flowing from and intertwined with a network of relationships, all the way from the most casual to the most intimate.
 Counselors spend considerable time in investigating the interaction patterns of their clients within the context of their developmental past.
 It is common practice for professional counselors to invite spouses, or other significant others, into the counseling arena at strategic point(s).
 Some life coaches, especially ‘relationship coaches,’ are primarily focused on improving relationship interaction patterns, particularly in primary relationships.
-Most life coaches however are much more focused on motivating their coachees to move to higher levels of career advancement and personal fulfillment, preferring to work almost exclusively with the specific concerns of the individual right in front of them.
+Many traditional life coaches however are much more focused on motivating their coachees to move to higher levels of career advancement and personal fulfillment, preferring to work almost exclusively with the specific concerns of the individual right in front of them.

 6. Internal vs. External.